Dawn-LX/OpenVoc-VidVRD/README.md

     - train det: `TODO` (is on ZJU-server)
     - val gt: `data0/ALPRO/extract_features_output/VidORval_TrajFeatures256_gt`
     - val det: `data0/ALPRO/extract_features_output/VidORval_TrajFeatures256`

+- NOTEs:

-NOTE: the det traj data (bbox & RoI features & embds) on train-set is only used for TrajCls module.
+    The det traj data (bbox & RoI features & embds) on train-set is only used for TrajCls module.
     For RelationCls module, we use gt traj data for traing.

     Because: 1) The det_traj on train set is very dense and heavy, it cause too much computation resource.
     2) The det_traj data contains many low quality samples (although after th-15-5 filtering)
     3) The VidOR's taining set is very large (7k videos), and the gt traj data is almost enough for training (unlike VidVRD which requires det data)

     Using det_traj data  for further training supplementation will be leave as future work.

+### Model Weights:

+- TrajCls Module: `TrajCls_VidOR.zip`, [here](https://mega.nz/file/wQZl0RRK#GMFw2Sh_2qBwX2qt1dD_WnbUtxP-kem4HcU6sK6ddiI)
+- RelationCls : TODO